 What does the procedure entail?

 Numbing cream will be applied to the face for 30 minutes to reduce discomfort then it will be washed off prior to the procedure.
 Simultaneously 2 vials of blood will be drawn and spun in a centrifuge to separate the Platelet Rich Plasma (PRP).
-The micro needling tool will be glided over the first area of your face several times then we immediately apply the PRP topically to the skin.
+Your practitioner will apply the PRP topically to the skin and then the micro needling tool will be glided over the first area of your face several times.
 The microchannels provide direct a pathway to the deeper layers of the skin for optimal rejuvenation.
 We continue this procedure until the whole face/area is treated.

 Microneedling is an ideal treatment for smoothing out lines, wrinkles, and scars or even increasing plumpness and overall rejuvenation of the skin.